-To tackle this challenge problem, we propose two \textit{symmetric Kullback-Leibler divergence (sKLD)} based constraints from both \textit{inter-class} and \textit{intra-class} perspectives to learn more discriminative feature representations for NCD models (see Figure~\ref{framework}).
-In the following sections, we first introduce the \textit{inter-class sKLD constraint} and \textit{inter-class sKLD constraint} in Section~\ref{sec:skld}, and then we summarize the overall objective for training in Section~\ref{sec:overall_objective}.
+To tackle this challenge problem, we propose two \textit{symmetric Kullback-Leibler divergence (sKLD)} based constraints from both \textit{inter-class} and \textit{intra-class} perspectives to learn more discriminative feature representations for NCD models (see~\cref{framework}).
+In the following sections, we first introduce the \textit{inter-class sKLD constraint} and \textit{intra-class sKLD constraint} in~\cref{sec:skld}, and then summarize the overall objective for training in~\cref{sec:overall_objective}.